 Dec.
 13, 2019

 From 14 to 15 November 2019, the 2019 Ag Formulation & Application Technology Congress (FAT2019) was successfully held in Hangzhou, China, as hosted by AgroPages with the theme of “market-driven innovation and technology-based efficiency”.
 The purpose of the congress is to follow up the latest industry status and its future prospects meanwhile to better understand formulation technology and applications at home and abroad, aiming at promotion of exchange and cooperation so as to propel integrated development of formulation technology and applications at home and abroad.
-The congress has attracted presence of nearly 300 delegates of over 160 companies from more than 20 countries.
+The congress has attracted presence of over 300 delegates of over 160 companies from more than 20 countries.

 Over the years, most of the international high-end agricultural technology exchanges have taken place in developed regions such as Europe and the United States.
 It is the first time that AgroPages managed to organize such an international forum in China covering technology, application and marketing, in hopes that through the exchange and discussion at the congress, new ideas of development, new ideas of upgrading can be presented while business partnership being established.